 Read John 3:16 and 1 John 3:16 together, and see how the first Scripture flows naturally into the next.
 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life” (John 3:16, NIV).
 “This is how we know what love is: Jesus Christ laid down his life for us.
 And we ought to lay down our lives for our brothers and sisters” (1 John 3:16, NIV).

 God loved us so much that He gave His only Son for our good.
 Jesus suffered, died, and sacrificed all of himself because of such a great and amazing love.
 This is how we know what love is.
 He showed us.
 Jesus died for everyone‒not just a few.
 This sacrificial love is available so that each might know the grace‒the mercy‒the forgiveness of Jesus.
 His love is given and revealed through me.
 It is my responsibility to give my life for others.
-Their life's need should be greater than my own.
+The need of their life should be greater than my own.
 I choose to love with His love, because He loved me so much with His.
 I choose for the verse “we love, because He first loved us” (1 John 4:19, NASB) to become my life's story.

 God calls for the love of Christ in my life to be agape love–sacrificial and unconditional.
 It is nonjudgmental and positive.
 It speaks the healing power of the Holy Spirit into each heart without regard to who that person is or what they have done.
 It speaks the love and life of Jesus into hearts filled with negativism and doubt because of life's pain.
 The love of Jesus speaks life without regard to what a person feels about me, says about me, thinks about me, or does to me.
 The love of Jesus in my life forgives freely and without reservation.
 The only way that this kind of love can live in me is for my personal feelings and desires to be surrendered to the Savior who gave His life for me.
 It is only when I surrender my own “self” and “needs” to His will that the love which flows through me has its origin in Him, and not in me.